Welcome to Zoo Miami, which features Mission Everglades, showcasing wildlife from the River of Grass.

 Try indoor rock climbing at The Edge Rock Gym.

 Encompassing 15,000 square feet, FunDimension in Wynwood offers an indoor playground, laser tag arena, bumper cars, bungee jumping, virtual reality and arcade games.
 Its restaurant offers dishes from around the globe as well as wine and craft beer for mom and dad.

-Enormous and highly acclaimed, the Phillip and Patricia Frost Museum of Science engages visitors with exhibitions that include finding your way through a giant, elaborate mirror maze to discover the numerical patterns that exist in nature.
+Favorites include the enormous and highly acclaimed Phillip and Patricia Frost Museum of Science, engaging visitors with exhibitions that include finding your way through a giant, elaborate mirror maze to discover the numerical patterns that exist in nature-- a favorite with teens.
 It offers a cutting-edge planetarium complete with surround sound and a vast dome screen to whisk you away to outer space.
 And its three-level aquarium is a work of art, exploring different levels of South Florida's crucial aquatic ecosystems, from its surface to far below the water.

 Miami Children’s Museum is designed to ignite kids’ natural curiosity, and it’s wildly successful in its mission.
 It’s brimming with exhibitions like the Castle of Dreams, a two-story, luminous sand castle that houses a winding slide, and the Sketch Aquarium, an interactive virtual aquarium where your kids’ drawings become an animated, digitized part of the undersea world.
 Admission is free on the third Friday of the month from 4 p.m. to 8 p.m.

 Nestled on the ocean in the heart of Millionaire's Row, Fontainebleau Miami Beach scores high points with families.
 Its 22-acres include 11 pools and an interactive children’s waterscape.